Tuition and Fees

 Failure to make payment in full or arrangements for payment 14 days prior to the start of the semester will result in the cancellation of the student's registration.
 Students will then need to re-register and make payment or arrangements for payment providing that the course(s) still has space available.

 Tuition payments are due 14 days prior to the start of the semester.
 Each semester/session of the college year, including summer sessions, is billed separately.
-Tuition bills are mailed to each student approximately 30 days prior to the due date.
+Students must check their accounts on the Sutdent Information System (SIS), and ensure that they are paid by the due date.
+Paper bulls will not be sent.

 Tuition is based on a per credit charge.
 Students enrolled in 12 credits or more are considered full-time students.
 Credits earned during co-op work experience are college credits for which there are tuition fee charges payable by the student.